 We’ve now seen Mamma Mia 2, washed the boat, done laundry, been to the grocery store and Lowe’s, picked up yet more medicine for Benny, taken the obligatory tourist photo, and seen about all there is of Ludington.
 The blog post for the rest of this stop might be pretty thin unless we stumble on something interesting.

-*Apologies to John Fogerty.
+*Shout out to John Fogerty.